hyungmogu/udacity-cloud-devops-project-5/README.md

 ### Requirements and Resource Estimation

 #### Functional Requirements
-1. Uploading images from frontend (user) to client
+1. Upload images to server
-2. Converting image from original format to target format
+2. Convert images from original format to target format
-3. Downloading completed images
+3. Download converted images

 #### Non-functional Requirements
 1. High-availability: Target availability of 99% and higher.
 2. Scalability: The following should not be bottleneck when scales
     1. Uploading images
-    2. Simulatenous viewing of website
+    2. Viewing of website
     3. Downloading images

 3. Performance: The conversion should be done as quick as possible, as additional delays will clog the system.